BeforeAfterAI-generated visualization, based on the uploaded photo. Not a photograph and not an architectural drawing — see our disclaimers.

 Scope

-Replace exterior materials with the architect's vocabulary while keeping every structural element exactly.
+Replace the exterior materials in the chosen style while keeping every structural element exactly.
 Best for solid bones with dated finishes.
 This is what most renovations call 'a refresh.'

 - Typical cost